2006 ATP Tour

 The 2006 ATP Tour was the global elite men's professional tennis circuit organised by the Association of Tennis Professionals (ATP) for the 2006 tennis season.
 The ATP Tour is the elite tour for professional tennis organized by the Association of Tennis Professionals.
 The ATP Tour includes the four Grand Slam tournaments, the Tennis Masters Cup, the ATP Masters Series, the International Series Gold and the International Series tournaments.

+In singles, Roger Federer dominated the season.
+He won twelve tournaments, including three majors (Australian Open, Wimbledon and the US Open), four Masters Series titles (Indian Wells, Miami Open, Madrid Open and Rogers Cup) and the year-end championship.
+He finished the year with a 92–5 record.